zmitchell/tinkering.xyz/content/posts/student-loan-simulator-part-1.md

 This is a pretty nice deal.
 The loan doesn't accrue interest while you're in school, while you're in your grace period (typically six months after graduating), or while your loans are in deferrment (while I'm in graduate school).

 ### Unsubsidized
 This type of loan is always accruing interest.
-What's more is that any unpaid interest capitalizes (becomes part of the principal) at the end of your grace period.
-In other words, any interest that's unpaid becomes part of the loan that you accrue interest on.
-This sucks because you're effectively penalized for not making interest payments on your student loans while you're in school.
+What's more is that any unpaid interest capitalizes (becomes part of the principal) at the end of your grace period, and the balance of your interest is set back to zero.
+In other words, once it comes time to start making payments, any interest that's unpaid becomes part of the loan that you accrue interest on.

+This is important in our case because I have loans that are accruing interest now, but I don't have to make payments on them until after I graduate.
+However,

 # Monthly Payments
 There is a ton of different student loan repayment plans.
 Some plans adjust your monthly payments based on your income, and others just payoff the loan in a specified number of years.
 In general, the longer it takes to payoff the loan, the more you pay in interest.